Search Everywhere/Go to Type

 Note that this command works in global scope, i.e. you do not need to bring your focus to the code viewer to invoke it.

-- In the Enter type/symbol/file name pop-up list that appears, start typing the item name.
+In the Search Everywhere pop-up list that appears, start typing the item name.
 As you type, the list of items narrows down, suggesting names that match the entered substring.

 /to apply filters.
 For example, you can type

 /meto display only events.
 Note that you can type filters both before and after your search query.